 I’m optimistic about AgriTech as we can see many projects developing around the world in this space.
 In the US there are robots that are able to detect diseased plants or weed.
 In France, there are many companies working with drones.
 And this trend is coming to Vietnam.
 The Vietnam Agritech Expo will be held from the 26th to the 28th of July 2017 in Ho Chi Minh City.

-Vietnam’s interest in this technology makes sense as agriculture is the biggest share of the country’s GDP.
+Vietnam’s interest in this technology makes sense as agriculture is one of the biggest share of the country’s GDP.